sitture/terribletester/_posts/2021-04-08-book-of-testing-stories.md

 <!--more-->

 The initiative was kick started by [Melissa Fisher](https://twitter.com/fishoutthebox) in the original post [Testing Stories EBook](https://fishoutthebox.medium.com/testing-stories-ebook-a389ffd6b54b).
-I decided to contribute my side of story in book also by sharing how **Technical knowledge leads to productive testing**.
-It has been absolutely great experience working so many great minds and collaborating on this book.
+I decided to contribute my side of the story in the book also by sharing how **Technical knowledge leads to productive testing**.
+It has been an absolutely great experience working with so many great minds and collaborating on this book.

 ![Testing Stories]({{ site.baseurl }}img/testingstories.jpeg)